bbglab/intogen-plus/README.md

 nextflow run intogen.nf -resume -profile local --input test/ --output ./output
 ```

-For further details, please check our documentation.
+For further details, please check our documentation: http://intogen.rtfd.io/

 [comment]: <> (FIXME add example in test)

+To avoid stopping the pipeline execution for one or a few incorrect
+input, we have decided to ignore the errors of the steps by default.
+However, we advise to review each of them carefully to
+understand the underlying reasons.

 ### Licensing

 IntoGEn uses a variety of software tools and datasets that
 are released under a variety of licenses.
-In order to accomadate all of them, the pipeline itself is released
+In order to accommodate all of them, the pipeline itself is released
 under GNU General Public License version 3.

 If you are using it for research/academic purposes it should be